weixian-zhang/FoodTruckJunkie/README.md

 ### AppSec Training & Awareness | SDLC - Planning Phase

 I devised a study plan for me to stay focus in learning and dive deep into the AppSec areas I believe is important in my AppSec journey.
-I hope to learn more secure coding techniques and be experience in spotting vulnerabilities in code through trainings below.
+I hope to learn more secure coding techniques and be experience in spotting vulnerabilities in code through trainings.
  * OWASP Top 10 current, past and [other](https://portswigger.net/web-security/all-materials) web vulnerabilities
  * Train with [Secure Code Warrior](https://portal.securecodewarrior.com/#/website-trial/web/injection/sql/c_sharp/web_forms) or similar gamified training programs
  * Train using [PicoCTF](https://picoctf.org/) cybersecurity challenges